sankalp1999/3rdSem-Data-Structures-Lab/README.md

 Feel free to make changes and maybe suggest better codes.

+## What you can find here
+You can find the following codes here

+- Basic Searching and Sorting Methods
+- Stack implementation using array, linkedlists and applications of stack like prefix,infix,postfix evaluation
+- Single, Double, and circular LinkedLists programs
+- Binary Trees
+- Binary Search Tree and expression tree implementation.
+- And some thoughts I would like to share.(It's not advice.)

-If you are a junior reading this,
-Keep following points in mind
+### If you are a junior reading this, keep following points in mind

 - Try implementing all the programs and additional exercises yourself.
 Try to play around a bit and learn to deal with segmentation faults.
 Use cin and input some variable in between to debug(Thanks to Veena Ma'am xD)